astroDimitrios/Fortran/1_Notes/1_0_Basics.md

 - Sep multiple statements with `;`
 - use statements first, then `implicit none`, then declarations
 - Case INsensitive
 - Fortran passes variables by reference (pointer to memory locations), can inadvertantly alter variables if not carefull
+- DO NOT have function names which are the same as module or program names

 <br></br>
 <a name="2"></a>